Best MCP Servers for Mobile Developers in 2026

 - Design: Figma MCP reads design specs with exact values for mobile screens.

-- Backend: Supabase MCP manages the database, auth, and API layer your app depends on.
+- Backend: Supabase MCP manages the database, auth, and API layer.

-- Code: GitHub MCP handles version control, cross-platform PRs, and release management.
+- Code: GitHub MCP handles version control and cross-platform PRs.

 - Testing: Playwright MCP verifies web views, OAuth flows, and responsive layouts.